The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation_win.rst

 Installation on Windows
 ================================================================================

+.. include:: installation_overview.rst

 OpenLane in Windows uses WSL 2 and Docker Destop on Windows.
 Recent version of Windows 10 or Windows 11 is required, for more information consult Microsoft's documentation.
 It is the recommended installation method under Windows.
-Other variants like
+Other variants like Virtual Machines are not supported.

 1. Follow `official Microsoft documentation for WSL located here <https://docs.microsoft.com/en-us/windows/wsl/install>`_ to install the WSL 2.
 Make sure your OS version supports WSL 2.